 The first thing to understand is whilst there are recommendations based on what has worked before, and what consumers ideally want (in terms of their information needs), there are no definitive rules.
 Indeed, quite a few businesses have succeeded by being disruptive – although these businesses have tended to be of the more avant-garde variety.

-A website’s content should be defined by the marketing objectives of the business (and of their website), their brand awareness within the target market, the complexity / simplicity of their product or service offering and off course, a host of other factors.
+A website’s content should be defined by the marketing objectives of the business (and of its website), its brand awareness within the target market, the complexity/simplicity of its product or service offering, as well as other factors.

 Also, when developing a content outline, businesses need to be aware of the multiple audiences their website needs to communicate effectively with.
 These audiences can be split broadly down into three simple segments:

-visitors to the site who are familiar with the business, its brand and its products and services.
-These guys are probably looking for more in-depth information about specific aspects of a particular product or service
+visitors to the site who are familiar with the business, its brand, and its products and services.
+These visitors are probably looking for more in-depth information about specific aspects of a particular product or service

 Content ideally needs to be structured to accommodate each of those audiences collectively – not separately.
 By that we mean that on each page of the website, the content is appropriate for each of the above audiences i.e. it's not too complex to confuse potential customers, not too simple to annoy existing customers and structured such that search engines can make sense of it and index it correctly.